sanchitmonga22/AllInVault/docs/opinion_extraction.md

    Speaker: Chamath Palihapitiya
    Category: Economics
    Content: This inflation is transitory and will resolve by end of year.
+   Evolution: This opinion was later revised in episode E45.
    ```

 ### 5. LLM Prompt Construction